wendyabrantes/WAInvisionProjectSpaceExample/README.md

 # WAInvisionProjectSpaceExample

-WAInvisionProjectSpaceExample is a demo of How to create a custom animation inspired Invision Projects Space.
+WAInvisionProjectSpaceExample is a demo on How to recreate a custom UI inspired by Invision Projects Space.

 ![alt tag](https://raw.githubusercontent.com/wendyabrantes/WAInvisionProjectSpaceExample/master/WAInvisionProjectSpaceExample.gif)